nxp-mcuxpresso/rpmsg-lite/README.md

 Compared to the RPMsg implementation of the Open Asymmetric Multi Processing (OpenAMP) framework (https://github.com/OpenAMP/open-amp), the RPMsg-Lite offers a code size reduction, API simplification, and improved modularity.
 On smaller Cortex-M0+ based systems, it is recommended to use RPMsg-Lite.

 The RPMsg-Lite is an open-source component developed by NXP Semiconductors and released under the BSD-compatible license.

-For Further documentation, please look at doxygen documentation at: https://nxp-mcuxpresso.github.io/rpmsg-lite/

 For overview please read [RPMSG-Lite VirtIO Overview](doxygen/rpmsg_lite_overview.md).